DanielTakeshi/gym-cloth/README.md

 line.
 You should see an empty window appear.
 There should be no segmentation faults.** Occasionally I have seen it fail on installed machines, but normally rebooting fixes it.

-The renderer will have to be run in an independent process.
-See `examples/demo.py` for how we can do this within Python.

 Notes: